shotgunsoftware/tk-nuke-quickreview/docs/index.rst

 During the submission process several things happen:

 - A quicktime file with slates and burnins is rendered out by Nuke
-- A Shotgun Version entity is created
+- A Flow Production Tracking Version entity is created
-- The quicktime is uploaded to Shotgun and deleted from disk.
+- The quicktime is uploaded to Flow Production Tracking and deleted from disk.

 Several aspects of the process are customizable via the following Hooks: